Nendo (design firm): Notable projects

-Recent project
+Recent projects

 The N02 Recycle project was one of Nendo's recent work, completed in October 2019.
 Fritz Hansen, a Danish furniture company, was the client of the project and it was an attempt by Fritz Hansen to create a circular economy where some of the waste materials can be brought back as components for their new product line.
 The N02 recycle chair was made from recycled plastic (polypropylene) that can be recycled again once it becomes obsolete for its intended purpose.
 Nendo's founder Oki Sato claims that this design aims to build connection with every-day recycled plastic.

 The chairs can be stacked on each other for storage and have an ergonomic design with curved surfaces reinforced to wrap around the user.
 These chairs are created from household wastes and available in 7 different colours.

 Notable exhibition

 'Between Two Worlds' was an exhibition held by Nendo with inspiration from Dutch artist M. C. Escher.
 The Escher X Nendo exhibition was opened at the National Gallery of Victoria in Melbourne.
 157 prints of Escher's work, dated from 1916 to 1969, was displayed in the exhibition along with Nendo's monochromatic designs of geometry and space.

 The exhibition was held in December 2018 and carried on for 4 months.